dagartga/Salifort_Motors_Employee_Retention_Project/README.md

 # Salifort_Motors_Employee_Retention_Project
 #### Model Use Case:

 This model can predict employees that are likely to leave.
-Then any high risk employees can be grouped into one of the three high-risk cohorts and managers can propose changes, such as a promotion or reduced hours, that may entice the employee to stay.
+With this prediction, any high risk employees can be grouped into one of the three high-risk cohorts and managers can propose changes, such as a promotion or reduced hours, that may entice the employee to stay.

 #### View the Interactive Web App Here: